The Humorous Magistrate: Manuscripts

-In 1972, the University of Calgary acquired Edgar Osborne's collection of rare books and manuscripts, including The Humorous Magistrate(MsC132.27).
+In 1972, the University of Calgary acquired Edgar Osborne's collection of rare books and manuscripts, including The Humorous Magistrate (MsC132.27).
 The manuscript when acquired was untitled, dateless, and authorless.
-Under the direction of Professor Mary Polito, the manuscript was dated to the seventeenth-century, and was determined to have been written near or after 1640 due to political and socio-economic references within the text.
+Under the direction of Professor Mary Polito, the manuscript was dated to the seventeenth-century and was determined to have been written near or after 1640 due to political and socio-economic references within the text.
 After workshop performances in association with the University of Calgary drama department, the Calgary manuscript was linked to another untitled manuscript found in Arbury Hall, Warwickshire, United Kingdom in 2004.
 These are the only two known extant manuscripts of The Humorous Magistrate.
 The Arbury manuscript is an earlier version of the Osborne, containing more amendments and approximately ten thousand more words.
 The two manuscripts bear scribal similarities, and ongoing research indicates that the manuscripts were both written by John Newdigate III.
 Newdigate was an avid theatregoer, who wrote poetry and lived in Arbury Hall.

 Summary

 The play follows a Justice of the Peace named Thrifty, his daughter Constance, and her suitor Christopher Spruce, as well as their family, friends, and servants.
 The conventional romance of Constance and Spruce is paired with the satirization of judicial corruption and ineptitude as Thrifty abuses his role as Justice of the Peace.
 Subplots include the farcical shaming of Peter's wife Jenet, two other romantic plots, and the tropes of shepherds and thieves.
 In The Humorous Magistrate satire, romance, farce, and nonsensical narratives are combined to demonstrate the political and social unrest of the period while also acting as a self-aware comedic outlet.

 The Humorous Magistrate frequently uses allusion.
 Many of these allusions can be traced back to written works, while others incorporate more time-relevant, cultural references, such as Thrifty and Peter's argument about the Etcetera oath.
-Of all of the types of allusions used within the play, references to Greek mythology are the most common; this can be seen through characters such as Wild –who is shown invoking Hymen (god) and Hermes for good luck -and Mr. Wellcom –who makes reference to the prophetess Cassandra.
-The play also contains allusions to the Bible and sometimes uses religious diction.
+Of all of the types of allusions used within the play, references to Greek mythology are the most common; this can be seen through characters such as Wild – who is shown invoking Hymen (god) and Hermes for good luck – and Mr. Wellcom – who refers to the prophetess Cassandra.
+The play also contains allusions to the Bible and occasionally uses religious diction.
 Reappearing themes in the play include the use of judicial language, religious language, and mentions of the natural world.
 The natural world, more generally, includes references to nature as well as medicinal practices and remedies.